LoveSnowEx/2022_SE_API_Document/schema.md

 <td valign="top">[<a href="#reviewrubric">ReviewRubric</a>!]</td>
 <td>

-Get the doc review rubrics the reviewer made, return null if program doesn't setup
+Get the doc review rubrics responsible by the reviewer, return null if program doesn't setup

 </td>
 </tr>